What scale are 28mm war game miniatures?

 The average height of a modern person is 5ft 11.9 inches, or 1826.26mm.

 28 goes into 1826.26 roughly 65 times (1826.26/28) so a typical IRL person is approximately 65 times larger than a 28mm figure which gives a model scale of 1:65.

 Unfortunately, there aren’t many military models made to a scale of 1:65.

 Instead, the closest alternative common military modelling scales are 1:60 and 1:76 scales.

 So the answer to the question: what scale are 28mm figures, the answer is 1:60 and 1:76.
 If you get models in these scales they won’t look too bad alongside the miniatures on your tabletop.

 The above calculations are based on the typical height of a person today and standard military wargaming figures of 28mm.

-For fantasy and SciFi based table top gaming however the imaginary figures are often larger than typical human beings.
-Think Orks and Trolls and Space Marines in 40k are approximately 7ft high and the codex for Necrons says they’re 8ft.
+For fantasy and SciFi based tabletop gaming however, the imaginary figures are often larger than typical human beings.
+Think Orks and Trolls, and Space Marines in 40k are approximately 7ft high while the codex for Necrons says they’re 8ft.